memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 ```
 ### Batched read procedures

-Similar to regular `read` and `write` procedures, we have `batched` `read` and `write` procedures.
+Similar to the regular `read` procedure, Memgraph also includes batched `read` procedure.
 Batched procedures are very similar to regular procedures.
 The key difference is that batched procedures return results in batches, mostly to reduce memory consumption.
 For batched procedures, you need to define **three** functions:
 * `batching` function - similar to the main function in regular procedures
-* `initialization` function - function to initialize stream, open source file, etc...
+* `initialization` function - function to initialize stream, open source file, etc.
-* `cleanup` function - function to close a stream, source file, etc...
+* `cleanup` function - function to close a stream, source file, etc.

 Since there are three functions, construct works as follows:
 - `initialization` function must define to receive the same parameters in the same order as batching function including `mgp.ProcCtx` if defined as the first parameter